-- 1. H_0 : The total worth of the business has no relationship with ROSCAs funds to cover the financial need of the business - H_1 : The total worth of the business has a significant relationship with ROSCAs funds to cover the financial need of the business - 2.
+- H0: The total worth of the business has no relationship with ROSCAs funds to cover the financial need of the business H1: The total worth of the business has a significant relationship with ROSCAs funds to cover the financial need of the business - 2.
 H_0 : The type of business has no association with ROSCAs funds cover the financial need H_1 : The type of business has significant association with ROSCAs funds cover the financial need - 3.
 H_0 : Type of business is independent from investments of ROSCAs funds in the business H_1 : Type of business has dependency on investments of ROSCAs funds in the business - 4.
-H_0 : Total worth of the business has no association with investments of ROSCAs funds in the business - H_1 : Total worth of the business has an association with investments of ROSCAs funds in the business - 5.
-H_0 .
-The size of pot has no association with investments of ROSCAs funds in the business H_1 : The size of pot has an association with investments of ROSCAs funds in the business - 6.
+H0: Total worth of the business has no association with investments of ROSCAs funds in the business H1: Total worth of the business has an association with investments of ROSCAs funds in

+H_1 : Total worth of the business has an association with investments of ROSCAs funds in the business

+- 5. $H{0:}$ The size of pot has no association with investments of ROSCAs funds in the business $H{1:}$ The size of pot has an association with investments of ROSCAs funds in the business - 6.
 H_0 : Participation in ROSCAs are independents on type of business H_1 : Participation in ROSCAs has no significant association on type of business - 7.
-H_0 : Participation in ROSCAs has no association with kind of business - H_1 : Participation in ROSCAs has significant association with kind of business - 8.
+H_0 : Participation in ROSCAs has no association with kind of business H_1 : Participation in ROSCAs has significant association with kind of business - 8.
 H_0 : ROSCAs Participation are independent from numbers of employees of a business H_1 : ROSCAs Participation are dependent on numbers of employees of a business